What Happens If You Mix Premium And Regular Gas?

 Can you gas grades such as 87 gas, 91 gas, or 93 gas?
 What about premium gas and regular gas?
 Here's everything you need to know about mixing gas grades.

-The higher the octane rating, the more resistant the fuel is to early detonation.
+The higher the octane rating, the more resilient the fuel is to early detonation.

 Can you mix Premium and Regular gas?
 Combining fuel grades essentially just alters the octane rating of what’s in the tank.
 In fact, many gas stations offer an 89-octane “Midgrade” option that’s merely a blend of Regular and Premium.